SalonenTeemu/e2ee-real-time-chat-app/README.md

 - **Backend**: Node.js, Express, Socket.io, and PostgreSQL
 - **Frontend**: React, Socket.io client, and TailwindCSS

 It was created as part of the COMP.SEC.300 Secure Programming course exercise work.
-The project report can be found in the `docs` folder.
+The project report and presentation can be found in the `docs` folder.

-## TODO

-- Add presentation and report files to the docs folder
-- Update README.md (remove todo)

 ## Features